manny405/Productive_Computing/README.rst

 We may now combine Slurm submission scripts with module files by adding ``module load`` statements to the submission script.
 This is extremely powerful.
-It enables allows you to modify the computing environment on the compute node extremely easily for specific calculations.
-Also, it doesn't change anything about your current computing environment.
+It enables you to modify the computing environment on the compute node extremely easily for specific calculations.
+Also, it doesn't change anything about your current environment variables.
 It is **best practice** to include all ``module load`` statements necessary for running the calculation, even if you have loaded these modules into your current environment already.

 Github